-Whilst on our website they could see that we could offer the quality workmanship that they were seeking and we also ticked an extra box, as we are members of the Guild Of Master Craftsmen, a guild which represents skill, integrity, quality and service.
+Whilst on our website our clients could see that we could offer the quality workmanship that they were seeking and we also ticked an extra box, as we are members of the Guild Of Master Craftsmen, a guild which represents skill, integrity, quality and service.

 On first meeting with our clients, we discussed many options for the room; but settled for a simple Heritage wall panel design with a dado rail at a height of approximately 1150 mm thus avoiding any clashes with taps and their new toilet.

-We agreed to use a 6 mm Medite Moisture resitant MDF panels for the walls to cover and hide all the old tiles.
+We agreed to use a 6 mm Medite Moisture resistant MDF panels for the walls to cover and hide all the old tiles.

 Adding the panelling and dado to the bottom of the room and a cornice to the ceiling makes the room look bigger and more elegant than ever before.